mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure the create job page works as intended with the appropiate functionality | Outcome info | Pass or Fail Ensure the log out button works as intended with the appropiate functionality, ending the users' session | Outcome info | Pass or Fail
-Ensure error pages, 404 and 500 works as intended | Outcome info | Pass or Fail
+Ensure error pages, 404 and 500 works as intended | Outcome info | Pass or Fail Ensure job descriptions "pop out" when tapped or clicked | Outcome info | Pass or Fail

 ## Back End Testing